SSWConsulting/SSW.Rules.Content/rules/there-should-be-a-standard-menu-item-check-for-updates/rule.md

 created: 2014-03-14T00:22:00.000Z
 guid: 315ea8d3-b4b5-491c-938f-784f5a5d4c48
 ---

 A standard menu item "Check for Updates" should be available in the Help menu.
 Its function is running SSW Diagnostics to check updates and keep the system up to date easily.
-[Do you allow users to check for a new version easily?](http://rules.ssw.com.au/Management/RulesToSuccessfulProjects/Pages/AllowUsersToCheckNewVersionEasily.aspx)
+[Do you allow users to check for a new version easily?](do-you-allow-users-to-check-for-a-new-version-easily)

 <!--endintro-->

 ![Figure: "Check for Updates" menu item](checkforupdatesmenu.gif)

-Here's the code to run Diagnostics.
+Here's the code to run Diagnostics:

 ```cs
 System.Diagnostics.Process.Start("http://us.ssw.com.au/ssw/diagnostics/download/SSWDiagnostics.application#SSWDiagnostics.application");